-Contact Jari Villanueva by email, or by phone at, (443) 801-5274.
+Contact Jari by clicking on his name Jari Villanueva , or by phone at (443) 801-5274.
 Leave a message and he will return your call.
 You can also visit his FaceBook page HERE

 Jari Villanueva holds degrees from The Peabody Conservatory of Music of The Johns Hopkins University and Kent State University.
 He has sounded Taps thousands of times at Arlington National Cemetery and other cemeteries as a military bugler.
 Considered the country’s foremost authority on US military bugle calls and the bugle call Taps, he was responsible for moving the bugle used at President John F. Kennedy’s funeral from The Smithsonian to Arlington, where it remains on display in the Visitor Center.
 Jari is the author of “Twenty-four Notes That Tap Deep Emotions: The Story of America’s Most Famous Bugle Call.”
 He has published numerous articles on the history of US bugle calls and brass bands of the Civil War and is currently working on a book on the subject.
 His articles have been published in the International Trumpet Guild, NY Brass Conference for Scholarships, The Washington Times, The Washington Post, and The Navy Times.